foundry-vtt-community/wiki.js/development/guides/SD-tutorial.md

 Welcome to the system development tutorial for FoundryVTT!
 Our goal is to guide you through system development with little to no knowledge of Foundry or the languages it uses.
 At first we'll walk through the steps to create relatively simple systems that allow you to collect data for things like stats and attributes and calculate modifiers for them, but eventually we'll get into more advanced topics like making dice rolls from your sheet or letting items be converted into macros.

-This tutorial is written to take advantage of the accompanying [Boilerplate](https://gitlab.com/asacolips-projects/foundry-mods/boilerplate) system, but if you'd rather start from scratch or use a different base system, the concepts should still be helpful!
+This tutorial is written to take advantage of the accompanying [Boilerplate](https://github.com/asacolips-projects/boilerplate) system, but if you'd rather start from scratch or use a different base system, the concepts should still be helpful!

-If you have any questions, you can find me on the Foundry discord as @Asacolips#1867.
-And with that, let's move onto to the tutorial!
+The [Official Foundry Discord](https://discord.gg/foundryvtt) is a great resource for learning more about the software.
+In particular, the [#system-development](https://discord.com/channels/170995199584108546/670336275496042502) channel as well as the [Boilerplate System](https://discord.com/channels/170995199584108546/1222250400263176202) channel.

 > **Foundry Compatibility Tags**
 > Throughout this guide you'll see tags at the top of each page listing the most recent of Foundry the page was updated for.
 If the guide supports multiple versions of Foundry, such as both v11 and v12, multiple tags will be shown on the page.
 Currently, this guide has been updated for Foundry v11.